tdimnet/Algorithm-Work/00-basic-algorithm-scripting.md

 ### Falsy Bouncer
 Remove all falsy values from an array.
 Falsy values in JavaScript are false, null, 0, "", undefined, and NaN.

+### Seek and Destroy
+You will be provided with an initial array (the first argument in the destroyer function), followed by one or more arguments.
+Remove all elements from the initial array that are of the same value as these arguments.